njaczko/vim-reslang/README.md

+**THIS REPO HAS BEEN ARCHIVED.
+At the time of archiving, most of the syntax highlighting still works.
+However, I am no longer committed to keeping up with new Reslang features and fixing bugs**

 # vim-reslang

 Syntax highlighting for [Reslang](https://github.com/LiveRamp/reslang).

 ![Screenshots of Reslang syntax highlighting](https://raw.githubusercontent.com/njaczko/njaczko/master/assets/vim-reslang.gif)

-I intend to keep this plugin up to date when new features are added to Reslang.
-Open an issue if something is missing!

 ## Installation